Nexmo/station/_api/developer/numbers.md

 `moSmppSysType` | The associated system type for your SMPP client.
 For example `inbound`. | No `voiceCallbackType` | The voice webhook type.
-Possible values are `sip`, `tel`, `vxml` (VoiceXML) or `app` | No `voiceCallbackValue` | A URI for your `voiceCallbackType` or an Application ID `voiceStatusCallback` | Nexmo sends a request to this webhook endpoint when a call ends. | No
+Possible values are `sip`, `tel`, `vxml` (VoiceXML) or `app` | No `voiceCallbackValue` | A URI for your `voiceCallbackType` or an Application ID `voiceStatusCallback` | A webhook URI for Nexmo to send a request to when a call ends. | No

 Please note, that `voiceCallbackValue` has to be used together with `voiceCallbackType` parameter.